 We performed a comparison between PeopleSoft and SAP SuccessFactors based on real PeerSpot user reviews.

-Find out in this report how the two Talent Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."A valuable feature is FSCM."
+Find out in this report how the two Talent Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The PeopleSoft interface is very good."

 "Stability-wise, it is a good tool."